PetabyteBrain/Home-Automation/Modules/WIndowBlindControl/ModuleDescription.md

 - [x] Get Idea for Module
 - [x] plan construction and functioning
-- [x] split module into seperate parts (buton trigger & motor activator)
+- [x] split module into seperate parts (example: buton trigger & motor activator)
-- [x] research how to make multiple esp32 comumnicate and how Esp-now works
+- [ ] research in detail how to make seperate parts function
-  - [x] start building module on breadboard
+  - [ ] start building module on breadboard
-  - [x] programm module.
+  - [ ] programm module.
-- [x] Design Housing for the seperate parts of the module
+- [ ] Design Housing for the seperate parts of the module
   - [ ] 3d print and test out module with housing
   - [ ] make changes if need be
 - [ ] document module
-  - [x] create Diagram of Module and add to document
+  - [ ] create Diagram of Module and add to document
   - [ ] document function and utility of Module

 See the [open issues](https://github.com/PetabyteBrain/Home-Automation/issues) for a full list of proposed features (and known issues).